-If you or a loved one has sustained injuries at a residence or business owned by another party in the Tampa area, contact Sibley Dolman and Sibley Dolman Gipe Accident Injury Lawyers, PA at 833-552-7274 (833-55-CRASH) to discuss the details of your injuries with one of our skilled Tampa Premises Liability Lawyers and learn about your next steps.
+If you or a loved one has sustained injuries at a residence or business owned by another party in the Tampa area, don't wait to discuss the details of your injuries with one of our skilled Tampa premises liability lawyers and learn about your next steps.

 Our Results in Premises Liability Cases

-The experienced personal injury attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman have ample experience in negotiating, settling, and litigating personal injury claims, including those involving injuries on another party’s premises.
-The firm’s continued dedication to professional excellence and client advocacy has led to the recovery of millions of dollars in verdicts and settlements for their clients.
+The experienced personal injury attorneys at Dolman Law Group Accident Injury Lawyers, PA, have ample experience in negotiating, settling, and litigating personal injury claims, including those involving injuries on another party's premises.
+The firm's continued dedication to professional excellence and client advocacy has led to the recovery of millions of dollars in verdicts and settlements for their clients.

 Recent case results include a $300,000 settlement for a client who suffered injuries after falling in a poorly maintained business parking lot and an $82,000 settlement after a client experienced a shoulder injury from a slip and fall accident.
 These cases are only examples of past results and do not guarantee results in your premises liability case.
-The skilled legal team at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman, however, will diligently pursue the best outcome for your individual circumstances.
+The skilled legal team at Dolman Law Group Accident Injury Lawyers, PA, will diligently pursue the best outcome for your individual circumstances.

 Types of Premises Liability Accidents